Employer of Record vs Staffing Agency: Key Differences 2025

 A staffing agency is probably the way to go.

-What should you look for before selecting an EOR or Staffing Agency?[toc=Factors to Consider]
+What should you look for before selecting an EOR or Staffing Agency?[toc=Considerations]

 1. Proven Track Record and Reputation

-• Look for providers with a strong history of success in your industry and target global markets.
+• Look for EOR services or staffing agencies with a proven history of success in your industry and target global markets.

 2. Compliance Expertise